RWS/studio-api-docs/apiconcepts/translationmemory/exporting_to_a_tmx_file.md

 ```
 ***

-Like before, we fire the event that outputs the number of exported units in a batch and apply the Export method to carry out the actual export.
-The complete ```RunFilteredExport``` function looks as shown below:
+Like before, subscribe to the batch event and call `Export()` to perform the export.
+The complete `RunFilteredExport()` method looks like this:

 # [C#](#tab/tabid-10)
 ```cs